How to Bet on Basketball: Pro Tips for Smarter NBA Wagers

 Pay Attention to Geography

-Consider how far an NBA team has to travel to get to its games, and how many time zones it passes through in the process.
+Consider how far an NBA team must travel to get to its games, and how many time zones it passes through in the process.
 The Golden State Warriors, Portland Trail Blazers, and Minnesota Timberwolves routinely lead the NBA in miles traveled, while the Cleveland Cavaliers and Indiana Pacers generally rack up the fewest air miles.

 That doesn’t mean you should only bet on home teams to win.
 It does, however, mean you should exercise caution when you’re tempted to put a lot of money on a road team.
-Last year, even bottom-feeding teams like the Knicks (19-22), Timberwolves (20-21), and Mavericks (21-20) won roughly half of their home games.

 Study the Injury Reports